EVERY TWO WEEKS

 PAISLEY BEER FESTIVAL - Since 1987 the Paisley Beer Festival has been held annually in late April, and is held inside Paisley Town Hall.

 It is Scotland's largest beer festival, attracting around 4,000 visitors to the town.
 With around 170 draught beers, cider, perry and mead from the UK and further afield, there's a taste for everyone.
 In 2009 20,000 pints of beer were consumed.
 There is usually local and Continental catering available, and live bands.
-The 2017 festival ran 19th-22nd April.
-2018 dates are to be advised. www.paisleybeerfestival.co.uk.
+The 2018 festival will be held 25-28th April. www.paisleybeerfestival.co.uk.

 BRITISH PIPE BAND CHAMPIONSHIPS - The sights and sounds of this huge event is held at the St James Playing Field area, just off the M8.
 The 2018 event is to be held on the 19th May, although the location is to be confirmed, due to the event's increasing size. www.rspba.org.